SteveAtSentosa/sigfig-candidates/README.md

 * One of my favorite candidates
 * Both front end and backend experience
 * I think Pedro would be a great addition to your team
-* I recommend moving forward quickly with Pedro
+* I recommend moving forward with an interview with Pedro

 `Work Samples`
 * [Story Teller](https://www.youtube.com/watch?v=SURIcIwmS48) (crowdfunding)